How to Make Plywood Smooth and Shiny in 6 Ways

 How to Choose the Right Paint

 You can choose from enamel, latex, oil-based, flat, chalk, satin, chalk, or acrylic paint.
-Your desired outcome, such as a high-gloss finish, will determine the final product.
+If you’re aiming for a high-gloss finish, you’ll have to opt for a product that’s made for this outlook.

 To safeguard the wood from scratches, apply a top coat after painting it with a satin or flat wood stain.